peterarockiaraj/java_code/Readme.md

-Features
+Features:
 ---------
-1. Column name can be there in any order
+1. The column name can be there in any order
 2. Parser converts and assigns values based on the type.
 3. Date format hardcoded with format 'dd/MM/yyyy' since it is POC.
 And not like to introduce configuration files for now.
 4. CSVUtil will discard blank lines and empty records.
-5. Can read upto a 1.0GB file - Using java streams.
+5. Can read up to a 1.0GB file - Using java streams.

 Usage:
 ------
-Created main method already in CSVUtil for testing.
+I have created the main method already in CSVUtil for testing.

 public static void main(String[] args) throws Exception {
 		// Creating new Instance for the CSVUtil